longshotlabs/simpl-schema/README.md

 const myValidationContext = schema.newContext();
 ```

 An unnamed validation context is not persisted anywhere.
-It can be useful when you need to see if a document is valid but you don't need any of the reactive methods for that context, or if you are going to keep the context reference in memory yourself.
+It can be useful when you need to see if a document is valid but you don't need any of the methods for that context, or if you are going to keep the context reference in memory yourself.

 ### Validating an Object

 To validate an object against the schema in a validation context, call `validationContextInstance.validate(obj, options)`.
 This method returns `true` if the object is valid according to the schema or `false` if it is not.
 It also stores a list of invalid fields and corresponding error messages in the context object.

 You can call `myContext.isValid()` to see if the object last passed into `validate()` was found to be valid.
-This is a reactive method that returns `true` or `false`.
+Returns `true` or `false`.

 For a list of options, see the [Validation Options](#validation-options) section.

 ### Validating Only Some Keys in an Object

 You may have the need to (re)validate certain keys while leaving any errors for other keys unchanged.
 For example, if you have several errors on a form and you want to revalidate only the invalid field the user is currently typing in.
 For this situation, call `myContext.validate` with the `keys` option set to an array of keys that should be validated.
-This may cause all of the reactive methods to react.

 This method returns `true` only if all the specified schema keys and their descendent keys are valid according to the schema.
 Otherwise it returns `false`.